|

 The dark elf, not understanding his question, seized the map

-and traced the entire pathfrom the glowing cave, across
+and traced the entire pathfrom the green cave, across the

 wall but which must, Arador realised, connect with the surface